All data is current as of 2013, unless otherwise noted.

 All right to counsel services in South Dakota are provided by the counties and cities.
 The State of South Dakota has no involvement in the oversight of indigent defense services and very limited involvement in the funding of the right to counsel.

 Percentage of alternative funding: 9% – assessment on criminal convictions

-State statutes require government to pay public lawyers a ”reasonable and just compensation for his services.”
-South Dakota Unified Judicial System Policy 1-PJ-10, issued by the state supreme court, interprets this statute to ban all flat fee.
+State statutes require government to pay a public lawyer “reasonable and just compensation for his services.”
+The South Dakota Supreme Court interprets this statute to ban all flat fees.
 In 2000, the Court set public counsel compensation hourly rates at $67 per hour and mandated that “court-appointed attorney fees will increase annually in an amount equal to the cost of living increase that state employees receive each year from the legislature.”
-In 2014, assigned counsel compensation in South Dakota stands at $84 per hour.
+As of 2015, assigned counsel compensation in South Dakota stands at $90 per hour.